sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/08_vba/vba.md

 Disconnects from the Glue42 Gateway, shutting down all communication:

-- The application instance will no longer receive any notifications from Glue42, no event handlers will be invoked.
+- The app instance will no longer receive any notifications from Glue42, no event handlers will be invoked.
 - All stream subscriptions will be terminated.
-- All methods and streams published by the application will be automatically unregistered.
+- All methods and streams published by the app will be automatically unregistered.
-- The application instance will no longer be visible/discoverable.
+- The app instance will no longer be visible/discoverable.
-- Glue42 context data (including Glue42 Channel data) set by the application will persist until overwritten by other applications.
+- Glue42 context data (including Glue42 Channel data) set by the app will persist until overwritten by other apps.

 *Signature:*